 Switch S5 is interfaced with port pin RA4.
 When it is pressed, the display directly shows revolutions per second on display DIS1.
 Otherwise, it shows the time period of pulses.

 A 20MHz crystal (XTAL) along with two 22pF capacitors provides the basic clock frequency to the microcontroller.
 Resistor R3 and capacitor C3 are used to provide power-on reset to the microcontroller.
 Switch S1 is used for manual reset.

 To derive the power supply for the circuit, the 230V AC mains supply is stepped down by transformer X1 to deliver a secondary output of 12 V-0-12 V, 2 A. The transformer output is rectified by a full-wave rectifier comprising diodes D1 and D2, filtered by capacitor C1 and regulated by IC 7805 (IC2).
 Capacitor C2 bypasses ripples present in the regulated supply.
 LED1 acts as the power indicator and resistor R12 limits the current through LED1.

-An actual-size, single-side PCB for the microcontroller-based stroboscope is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the microcontroller-based LED stroboscope is shown in Fig. 2 and its component layout in Fig. 3.
 Assemble the circuit on a PCB as it saves time and minimises assembly errors.
 Carefully assemble the components and double-check for any overlooked error.
 Use IC base for the microcontroller.

 Download PCB and Component Layout PDFs: click here

 Before inserting IC1, check the supply voltage at test point TP1.
 It should be 5V.
 A reflector as available for high power LED will direct the flash properly to the object under examination.